-The entrance of standardized metrics offers a few opportunities in the impact space:
+The entrance of standardized metrics offers opportunities in the impact space:

 - Organizations can benefit from the research and development put into the creation of standards when adopting them.
-Standards like IRIS are developed by GIIN to specially serve impact investors.
-As the philanthropy is changing and more and more charities and foundations are turning to be impact investors these standards are very important in creating a common impact language.
-GRI, the world’s leading organization for sustainability reporting mobilizing many private sector companies to align with sustainability goals to fill the funding gap.
-Similarly SDGs require help from all the sectors to play the role and the standards with targets and indicators well defined will guide them.
-These are only few examples from many standards like BOND, Guidestar, etc.
+Standards like IRIS are developed by the GIIN to specially serve impact investors.
+As philanthropy is changing and more and more charities and foundations are turning to impact investing, these standards are very important for creating a common impact language.
+GRI, the world’s leading organization for sustainability reporting, helps mobilize many private sector companies to align with sustainability goals to fill the funding gap.
+Similarly SDGs require adoption from all the sectors, which has been made easier because its targets and indicators are already well-defined.

 - If an organization is asked to report to multiple funders, the existence of standardized metrics may help reduce the work of reporting.

 - Well-defined metrics accompanied with definitions, sample answers, usage guidelines, and so on, ensure that the funder and funded organizations are aligned in the ask of each metric.
 This also help in aggregating the collective impact at the investment or funder level.

 Standardized metrics also present a few challenges to the impact space: